 This was our last stop of the day before the highly anticipated Sahara Desert camel ride!

-We arrived to the Sahara entrance point around 4 pm where we met our camels and rode to the site where’d we be spending the night.
-After having read some mixed reviews online and seeing some that we weren’t a huge fan of, we decided to upgrade to the luxury camp option.
-We were so glad we did this because we were much further into the desert than the standard camp, we got to ride the camels longer and the accommodations were amazing with warm bedding and hot showers.
-The only thing we didn’t like at this camp was the food.
-We are not sure if the food would have been better at the standard camp, but talking to our tour mates who stayed there, they said it was good.
-Riding camels allowed us to be in the Sahara just as the sun was setting and was by far one of the most beautiful things we have seen in all our travels.
-After dinner, we spent some time by the fire where we were entertained by the wonderful staff at the camp who sang, banged on drums, danced and told stories.
-The other guests at this camp were really nice and we even met another couple who is also from NY.
+We arrived to the Sahara entrance point around 4 pm where we met our camels and rode to the site where we’d be spending the night.
+After having read some mixed reviews online and seeing some that we weren’t a huge fan of, I decided to upgrade to the luxury camp option.
+I was so glad I did this because we were much further into the desert than the standard camp, we got to ride the camels longer and the accommodations were amazing with warm bedding and hot showers.
+Riding camels allowed us to be in the Sahara just as the sun was setting and was by far one of the most beautiful things I have seen in all my travels.
+After dinner, I spent some time by the fire where I was entertained by the wonderful staff at the camp who sang, banged on drums, danced and told stories.
+The other guests at this camp were really nice.

 One thing to know about the camps: with the Standard camp option, you cannot bring a big bag or any kind of wheelie suitcase because it cannot fit on the camel.
-We knew we wanted to do the luxury option, so we took our big bags with us, but anyone only wanting to do the standard option, bring a small daypack and either leave your big luggage at your riad or in the van.
+I knew I wanted to do the luxury option, so I took my big bag with me, but anyone only wanting to do the standard option, bring a small daypack and either leave your big luggage at your riad or in the van.
 You will not be able to take everything with you.
 The luxury camp is different because they take your bags to the camp on 4×4’s.
 Something to keep in mind when booking your desert camp experience.

 The next morning was breakfast, back on the camels to catch sunrise and then a long ride back to Marrakesh.